Estate Administration Attorney

 The biggest challenge with an estate where there was no Will is found in the fact that no one really knows the intention of the deceased.
 Did she promise her niece her wedding ring?
 Did he want his brother to have the house?
 His son, the car?
 Conversations are not enforceable contracts that stand up in court, and that uncertainty can lead to angry and hurt feelings.

 While we will do everything in our power to ensure the smooth administration of an estate, sometimes conflicts cannot be avoided.
-Mr. Yates is an experienced trial court litigator and he can draw upon the expertise of other trial attorneys and mediators in our firm.
+We are experienced trial court litigators and can draw upon the expertise of other trial attorneys and mediators in our firm.
 Albin Oldner Law, PLLC is prepared to represent you in estate litigation.

 Get the Legal Help You Need with Estate Administration